 There is no definitive data to single out one or a group of causes for gambling addiction.
 However, there are specific common factors that have been consistent among those who have been treated for gambling addiction.

 According to the National Research Council (NRC) of the National Academy of Sciences, there are some research-based conclusions regarding how an individual may become a pathological gambler.

 One such conclusion is a connection to other behavioral problems like substance abuse, mood disorders, and personality disorders.
 Similar to drug and alcohol addiction, there is often a co-occurring disorder or problem present which exacerbates the dependence.

 As with any other addiction, there are often underlying issues that either cause or exacerbate the addictive behaviors.
-At A Forever Recovery, we work with each to get to the root of what creates the patterns of destructive behavior in that person.
+At A Forever Recovery, we work with each client to get to the root of what creates the patterns of destructive behavior.
 With an open-ended program, we ensure that each graduate of our rehabilitation program has defined and accomplished the goals required to sustain recovery from gambling addiction.
 Some of these goals through cognitive behavioral therapy involve awareness of troubled people and situations, self-esteem, empowerment, and other skills necessary to solve problems and avoid emotional states that can trigger a relapse.

-Because gambling is one of many addictions that have devastating effects on the lives of addicts and their loved ones, the criteria for identifying a pathological gambler is very similar to that of a drug addict or alcoholic.
+Gambling is one of many addictions that have devastating effects on the lives of addicts and their loved ones.
+The criteria for identifying a pathological gambler is very similar to that of a drug addict or alcoholic.
 As a result of its nature, the signs of addiction to anything can be applied to each of the criteria for pathological gambling.